Trump signs Uighur sanctions bill amid Bolton criticism, drawing fury from China

 Meanwhile, U.S. lawmakers and Uighurs celebrated the new law signed by Trump.

-“It’s a great day for the Uighur people that for the first time a legislative mandate has been put in place to protect their rights when they are facing an existential threat in China,” said Nury Turkel, a Uighur-American lawyer recently nominated by House Speaker Nancy Pelosi (D-Calif.) to the U.S. Commission on International Religious Freedom.
+“It’s a great day for the Uighur people that for the first time a legislative mandate has been put in place to protect their rights when they are facing an existential threat in China,” said Nury Turkel, a Uighur American lawyer recently nominated by House Speaker Nancy Pelosi (D-Calif.) to the U.S. Commission on International Religious Freedom.

-This is a moment for Trump “to demonstrate his commitment to promoting religious freedom in China,” Turkel added, calling on the president to “follow through” with targeted sanctions against Chinese officials responsible for the camps.
+This is a moment for Trump “to demonstrate his commitment to promoting religious freedom in China,” Turkel added.
+He called on the president to “follow through” with targeted sanctions against Chinese officials responsible for the camps.

 The act, introduced by Sens.
 Marco Rubio (R-Fla.) and Robert Menendez (D-N.J.), requires the U.S. government to compile a report about the extent of the Chinese crackdown in Xinjiang and provide potential individual targets for sanctions under the Global Magnitsky Act.
 The legislation gives the White House leeway to decide whether it would follow through with sanctions.

-Rubio said Wednesday that Trump took a “historic step” in support of Uighur Muslims but did not mention Bolton’s revelations.
-Democrats, meanwhile, seized on the disclosures to criticize Trump for not being tough enough on China, even though the president’s team has made that a plank of his reelection campaign since the outbreak of covid-19.
+Rubio said Wednesday that Trump took a “historic step” in support of Uighur Muslims, but he did not mention Bolton’s revelations.
+Democrats, meanwhile, seized on the disclosures to accuse Trump of not being tough enough on China, even though the president’s team has made confronting Beijing a plank of his reelection campaign since the coronavirus outbreak.

 Sen. Chris Van Hollen (D-Md.), who has introduced a number of proposals targeting China, including measures that would punish officials who undermine Hong Kong’s autonomy and penalize the telecommunications firm Huawei, accused Trump and Republican senators of blocking his legislation.

 “John Bolton has ripped away the mask,” Van Hollen said.
-“President Trump has refused to take meaningful action on Russia, China, and North Korea in order to curry their support for his reelection.”
+“President Trump has refused to take meaningful action on Russia, China and North Korea in order to curry their support for his reelection.”